 In short: No, coffee is not on the verge of extinction.
 The quoted study found that some species of “wild coffee” were vulnerable due to having a small number of trees, having small growing regions, and being subject to the effects of climate change.

 I am not saying that there is no cause for concern.
 However, in this day and age, it is important to remember a few key points.
 Scary headlines lead to clicks, clicks equal advertising revenue, and “everything’s fine” doesn’t “go viral.”

 In January of 2019, researchers at Royal Botanic Gardens, Kew (Kew Gardens) in southwest London published the results of a study.

-the 124 species of Coffea (I wrote about it here) known to science.
+It was ostensibly a census of the 124 species of Coffea (I wrote about it here) known to science.
 They found that 60% are threatened with extinction.
 Additionally, 45% of the species are not held in any germplasm collection.
 A further threat is that 28% are not known to occur in any protected area.

 News organizations read the abstract and decided that a more attention-grabbing spin on the story was to ignore the words “wild coffee species” and focus on the word “extinction.”
 So, we got headlines like this:

 Now, don’t get me wrong; global warming is a thing and the threats to coffee due to changes in our climate are real.
 As I explained before and you probably already knew, the coffee we drink is made from the dried and roasted seeds of the fruit of the coffee tree (technically it’s a shrub, but you get the idea).
 As you are aware, trees (or shrubs, for that matter) do not have the ability to move to better locales when their environment becomes less than hospitable.
 This alone is cause for concern.
 To be fair, so would walking trees.